Higher-order homogenised riblet boundary conditions: Transverse 2D Stokes problem

 The implicit boundary condition \eqref{eq:bcN}, analogous to \eqref{outer_N_slip-len} for the Laplace problem, may be preferred in numerical computations.
 In dimensional form it can immediately be written using the wall-texture period $s^*$ in place of $\eps$, as

 This is the generalization to slowly varying outer conditions of \eqref{eq:dimlbc} which was valid for constant outer conditions.

-Also, as was true in \S\ref{compoundLaplace}, when the geometry is left-right symmetric \eqref{eq:bcn}--\eqref{eq:bcNdim} must enforce the same symmetry, which means that no odd $y$-derivatives of $\psi$ can appear.
+Also, as was true in \S\ref{compoundLaplace}, when the geometry is left-right symmetric \eqref{eq:bcn}--\eqref{eq:bcNdim} must enforce the same symmetry, which means that only even $y$-derivatives of $\psi$ can appear.
 The $a_i,b_i,c_i,d_i$ coefficients corresponding to odd derivatives will automatically turn out to be zero in this case.